 “I couldn’t be more happy with this year’s VISFF,” said Festival Director Johnny Blakeborough.
 “We’ve been working hard for months preparing for the festival and wanted to make sure our tenth year was something special.
 With record breaking attendance and such a great response from our audience, it looks like we succeeded.”

 The doors will open at 6pm, show starts at 7pm!
 Tickets can be still purchased through the Port Theatre until 4 pm today for $15 or $10 for students.
 We will also have some tickets available at the door, cash only (sorry).
 Friday and Saturday night shows are nearly sold out, the matinee show still has plenty of tickets.

 The show is at the Malaspina Theatre (Vancouver Island University, Nanaimo Campus) in building 310, here is a link to a campus map.
 The closest parking lots are G and H, accessed from Fifth Street (Entrance 5D).
 All parking at the university is pay parking until 8 pm.
 You do not need to pay for parking after 8pm.

 For our out of town guests here is a link to Google Maps to help in finding the University.

 View Larger Map

 This weekend’s Vancouver Island Short Film Festival (VISFF) will be giving away several prizes to festival attendees including a trip for two to anywhere Westjet flies.

-Steff Gundling is no stranger to the VISFF.
-The filmmaker, who was awarded two prizes for her very first brush with the film craft in 2013, a short romance called Year Of The Living Dyingly, will be showing her new documentary Habit on February 6 and 7 at this year’s tenth annual show.
+Steff Gundling is no stranger to the Vancouver Island Short Film Festival.
+The filmmaker, who was awarded two prizes at the 2013 VISFF for her very first short film ‘Year Of The Living Dyingly’ will be showing her new documentary ‘Habit’ on February 6 and 7 at this year’s tenth annual show.